Techniques Home ~ alanwsmith.com ~ other projects ~ socials

 Example 5

 The same technique can be used with multiple styles.
-Here's an instance that uses a textColor in addition to the backgroundColor:
+Here's an instance that uses a text-color in addition to the bg-color:

 Code